cdiamond3/cpusite/README.md

 # cpusite
-Tell us what you use, we'll tell you what you need!
+Tell us what you want out of your computer and we will suggest a part list for a custom computer build.
+You can also search through our database for any of the parts that are currently in it

 # Table of Contents
 CPUSite is a webpage that matches a user to the computer build that is right for them!
 Follow the prompts and we will suggest a part list for you!